MarshmallowAndroid/NAMP/README.md

 The [beats.txt](beats.txt) file contains the BPM and the looping points (in samples) of the tracks that I have analyzed with foobar2000 and Audacity.
 I'll try to find the real looping information from the game (or anywhere for that matter) but for now, this should do.

 ## Loop method fixed
-No loop clicking during playback due to the new method.
+There's no more loop clicking during playback due to the new method.\
-However, if ever there is any clicking of some sort then it's a bad loop point, which can be fixed by editing the mapping.
+However, if ever there is any clicking of any sort then it's just bad loop points, which can be fixed by editing the mapping.

 ## TODO
 - Improve UI